-In a world marked by climate change, pandemic, and digital transformation, we’re in a time of wicked challenges and rapid change.
+In a world marked by climate change, food and clean water insecurity, biodiversity loss, and a gap in digital investment, among other complex problems, we’re in a time of wicked challenges and rapid change.

 The resulting consequences and opportunities are not evenly shared: More and more, governments, the global development community, and companies are recognizing the complex ways in which gender dynamics intersect and interact with the problems we face—and with the solutions we put forward to solve them.